USA Green Card Process Explained: Who Qualifies and How to Apply

 Who Qualifies for a US Green Card?

 There are several main routes to a green card.
 Each has different eligibility requirements and wait times.
 Understanding which route applies to your situation is the first step.
+Also see: earning extra income.

 Family-Based Green Cards

 The most common route to a green card in 2026 is through a family member who is a US citizen or already a permanent resident.
-US citizens can sponsor the following relatives:
+US citizens can sponsor the following relatives: See also our guide on eating clean for beginners.

 • Spouses – no annual numerical limit, typically faster processing